sirexeclp/energy-aware-computing/report/report.md

 \end{equation}

-To vizualize and compare the energy consumed up to a certain point in time of training ($E_s$), the cumulative sum can be used:
+To visualize and compare the energy consumed up to a certain point in time of training ($E_s$), the cumulative sum can be used:

 \begin{equation}
 E_s = \sum^s_{i=0}=\Delta t_i \cdot P_i